VicCHILD

 How will VicCHILD foster new research collaborations?

 Deidentified VicCHILD data will be available to researchers and research institutions to plan and test their own research hypotheses once requested data access has been granted.
-Secondary objectives in establishing VicCHILD are to:
+The secondary objectives in establishing VicCHILD are to:

 - Facilitate new partnerships, training opportunities and capacity amongst Victorian researchers for population-based research in congenital hearing impairment.

-- Develop research collaborations Australia wide and internationally, providing the blueprint for successful replication of VicCHILD in other locations
+- Develop research collaborations Australia-wide and internationally, providing the blueprint for the successful replication of VicCHILD in other locations

 - Present the findings to the wider community through publications and media.